 The Company announced on March 23, 2022 that it had completed the previously announced expansion and upgrading drilling program at the Ivana Deposit.
-The entire program collected 3,136 samples from 350 new holes, totaling 3,346m.
+The entire program collected 3,136 samples from 350 new holes, totaling 3,346m

-Results from the first 26 holes of the Ivana deposit drilling program were reported on February 2, 2022.
+Results from 49 holes were reported on February 2, 2022 and April 5, 2022.
 These holes tested for a western extension to the deposit, in an area 500m to 1.5km west of the main deposit.

-Eight holes returned anomalous uranium, including four holes with $U_3O_8$ intervals >100ppm.
-Notably, 23 holes returned at least one interval of more than $150ppm\ V_2O_5$ .
+Fourteen holes returned anomalous uranium, with seven holes returning U_3O_8 intervals >100ppm, including 1 metre at 0.7% (7027 ppm) U_3O_8 in AGI-568.
+Notably, 23 holes returned at least one interval of more than 150ppm V_2O_5 .
 The uranium and vanadium mineralization are present in all cases from surface, or near surface, forming a 3- to 4-metre-thick mineralized horizon where carnotite is interpreted as the principal uranium-vanadium mineral.